Common Traits of Bar Passers & Why Mental Fortitude Is Important for Bar Preparation

 But why is it that with all the information out there, we don’t always get to where we want to go?
 Why do 80 percent of New Year resolutions fail by February?
+(Remember those?
+LOL)

 “If more information was the answer, then we’d all be billionaires with perfect abs.”

-Knowledge applied correctly is power.
 Knowledge is potential energy.
-It’s what we DO with the knowledge and the desire, not the fact that we have them, not the fact that we simply declare our desire.
+It’s what we DO with the knowledge and the desire, not the fact that we have them, not the fact that we declare our desire.

-But the point remains: The hurdle is often internal.
-If you can’t turn that potential energy in your mind into kinetic energy, what’s the point?
+If you have the raw material but can’t bring yourself to make a sand castle, if you can’t turn that potential energy in your mind into kinetic energy, what’s the use?

 1. They don’t get stuck on perfectionism.

 Next.
+Repeat.
 Again.
-Repeat.

 Success is boring, not sexy.

-Failing the bar exam changed my life.
-I had enough of doing what they told me to do—in law school, in bar prep.
-I focused more on doing my own research, seeking specific guidance, and learning my own invaluable lessons.
+I had enough of doing what they told me to do.
+I focused more on doing my own research, seeking specific guidance, and learning invaluable lessons by reflecting on my experiences.

-According to Jeff Bezos, “most decisions should probably be made with somewhere around 70% of the information you wish you had.
+According to Jeff Bezos, “Most decisions should probably be made with somewhere around 70% of the information you wish you had.
 If you wait for 90%, in most cases, you’re probably being slow.”

 If you find someone whose viewpoints you value, pay more attention to what they have to say.
-And do something with it.
 But also, take only what you like, and leave the rest.
 Advice is never one-size-fits-all.

-The next attempt may very well be the last.
 They keep doing what’s working.
 They change what’s not working.

-I was forced to accept reality.
-There was no time to worry about whether I was going to fail again, until after the exam.
 Darwin said that it’s not the strongest or most intelligent of the species that survives but the one that’s most adaptable to change.

 4. They stay sane and optimistic.

 They prioritize and make the time needed, and manage their responsibilities.
-Focus is critical, but so is releasing steam.

 They enjoy the process or at least take it in stride one day at a time.
 My parents said I looked much happier on my second attempt.
-No wonder because I wasn’t getting exhausted sitting through lectures and transcribing notes all day.
+No wonder—because I wasn’t getting exhausted sitting through lectures and transcribing notes all day.

 Some choose to do this by engaging with others going through the same thing, or writing out and organizing their thought processes.
+Focus is critical, but so is releasing steam.

 Some choose to shut up and silently focus on the work in their own world.